qase-tms/qase-python/qase-api-client/docs/RunsApi.md

     to_start_time = 56 # int |  (optional)
     limit = 10 # int | A number of entities in result set. (optional) (default to 10) offset = 0 # int | How many entities should be skipped. (optional) (default to 0)
     include = 'include_example' # str | Include a list of related entities IDs into response.
 Should be separated by comma.
-Possible values: cases, defects  (optional)
+Possible values: cases, defects, external_issue  (optional)

     try:
         # Get all runs